egagli/egagli.github.io/content/home/cats/cats.md

 weight = 100 # Order that this section will appear.

 title = "Cats"
-subtitle = "Here are some pictures of my cats, Garfield and Little Cat."
+subtitle = "Here are some pictures of my cats back home, Garfield and Little Cat."

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.